Tawank/robot-arm/README.md

 # robot-arm

-  This is program for steering a robot arm.
+  Program for steering a robot arm.